isc-projects/stork/doc/user/usage.rst

 The Events panel presents the list of the most recent events captured by the Stork server.
 There are three event urgency levels: info, warning, and error.
-Events pertaining to particular entities, e.g. machines or applications, provide a link to a web page containing information about the given object.
+Events pertaining to particular entities, e.g. machines or daemons, provide a link to a web page containing information about the given object.
 Users with ``super-admin`` permissions can clear the events (though this leaves behind an event describing their action).